iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Says it has no way of tracking my location.
+I dont live in Nevada but it knew I was here, so it downloaded itself without me knowing.
+Pretty sure I can tell when I am being lied to.<br> :date: __2021-07-06 20:01:58__

 > I know I have been exposed at least 2 times.
 I personally reported one and was too ill to report the second.
 This app has not reported a thing.
 I am instinctively certain I've had other exposures.
 I was in a hospital ER over 8 hours in Jan 2020 with people bed to bed coughing, moaning, gagging, etc. I've received not one notification from this app.<br> :date: __2021-07-02 17:43:27__

 > I wouldn't install this because it's asking way too much of my private data activities.
 Doesn't seem very "privacy" friendly.<br> :date: __2021-06-23 07:47:14__